In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is containment.

 Essentially, it’s the mental equivalent of mom taking the potato that a young child isn’t able to do anything with, then taking it into mommy’s kitchen, and finally emerging with a bowl of mashed potatoes.
-This allows the child to start to not only eat the potatoes, but start to learn how dirt-covered raw potatoes can be transformed into mashed potatoes.
+This allows the child to start to not only eat the potatoes, but learn how dirt-covered raw potatoes can be transformed into mashed potatoes in the first place.

 While it’s desirable to provide some level of containment for one’s own thoughts and feelings, Bion believed that this could sometimes lead to getting trapped in thought loops.
 His solution to this was: